Interval Garside Structures for the Complex Braid Groups B(e,e,n): Abstract

 \section{Abstract}

-Complex braid groups are a generalization of Artin-Tits groups.
-The general goal is to extend what is known for Artin-Tits groups to other complex braid groups.
-We are interested in Garside structures that derive from intervals.
-Actually, we construct intervals in the complex reflection group $G(e,e,n)$ which gives rise to Garside groups.
-Some of these groups correspond to the complex braid group $B(e,e,n)$.
-For the other Garside groups that appear, we give some of their properties in order to understand these new structures.
+We define geodesic normal forms for the general series of complex reflection groups $G(e,e,n)$.
+This requires the elaboration of a combinatorial technique in order to explicitly determine minimal word representatives of the elements of $G(e,e,n)$ over the generating set of the presentation of Corran-Picantin.
+Using these geodesic normal forms, we construct intervals in $G(e,e,n)$ that are lattices.
+This gives rise to interval Garside groups.
+We determine which of these groups are isomorphic to the complex braid group $B(e,e,n)$ and get a complete classification.
+For the other Garside groups that appear in our construction, we provide some of their properties and compute their second integral homology groups in order to understand these new structures.